 - Are hiring managers trained about the correct questions to ask during the interview?

-- Does the company provide new hires (and existing employees) with arbitration agreements with class action waivers?
+- Does the company provide new hires (and existing employees) with arbitration agreements that comply with California law?

 - Are employee files maintained confidentially and for at least four years?